Volunteer Roles – Event first aiders

 Many of our volunteers have gone on to careers in the NHS and emergency services, and if this interests you, then volunteering at events can be a great way to start.
 Unfortunately, we have had a number of enquiries from people who are simply ‘box ticking’ for a job application.
 We can and do supply references for our volunteers to our partners in the Scottish Ambulance Service and elsewhere!

-If you would like to join the St Andrew’s First Aid team, you can complete an application form online.
+If you would like to join the St Andrew’s First Aid, complete our volunteer enquiry form now.

 Once we have your completed form, we will be in touch within two weeks to introduce you to your local group, and to arrange an interview with you to discuss your application.
 This should take place no later than six weeks from the date of your application (remembering that the process relies on the commitment of our volunteer leaders).